SeraphimSerapis/SeraphimSerapis/README.md

 ## 👨‍💻 Biography

 Hello there!
-My name is Tim, and for the past fourteen years, I've been advocating for, serving, and enabling developers across several Developer Relations teams.
+My name is Tim, and for the past fifteen years, I've been advocating for, serving, and enabling developers across several Developer Relations teams.

 I'm deeply convinced of the profound impact technology has on improving people's lives everywhere, and this mission drives my work.
 In my current role, I lead the program strategy and execution for Google's Developer Relations Ecosystem team, serving developers and startups across Europe, the Middle East, and Africa.
 I'm a dedicated AI enthusiast and I love exploring the bleeding edge of technology to understand where the industry is headed next.